shaobeichen/gradient-theme/README.md

 # Warning

-If you are very concerned about the VSCode "damaged" warning prompt, **it is not recommended** to use this theme.
+If you are very concerned about the VSCode "corrupted" warning prompt, **it is not recommended** to use this theme.

-If you do not want to ignore the "damaged" warning prompt, please consider carefully whether to use this theme.
+If you do not want to ignore the "corrupted" warning prompt, please consider carefully whether to use this theme.

-To be honest, I was very mind at first, but after I ignored the "damaged" warning prompt, I no longer cared.
+To be honest, I was very mind at first, but after I ignored the "corrupted" warning prompt, I no longer cared.

 # Inspiration